Tutorials Logic, IN info@tutorialslogic.com

 server.context.add = (a, b) => a + b;

-Security and Safety Notes
+REPL Security and Completion

 The REPL can run any JavaScript code with the permissions of your terminal process.
 Be careful when pasting code from unknown sources, loading packages, or experimenting in production directories.